 Shortly after the 2016 presidential election, PepsiCo was dragged into a national boycott over something no one ever said.
+Welcome to the Age of Disinformation.

 During an interview with the New York Times, PepsiCo CEO Indra Nooyi had stated her disappointment with the outcome of the election but congratulated President Trump and encouraged the country to come together.